 We are strong advocates of living a healthy lifestyle.
-We spend considerable time counseling our patients about the importance of sensible eating behavior and regular aerobic exercise.
-There are no short cuts.
-The reasons we continue to harp on this subject are many and varied.
+Sensible eating behavior and regular aerobic exercise are essential.
+There are no short cuts and we continue to dwell on this subject for many reasons.
 Most importantly, recent studies have shown that heart disease kills 1 in 3 Americans, and that 1/3 of Americans undertake no physical activity of any kind!
 Studies have also shown that lifestyle choices that could be changed or avoided account for up to 90% of the gene mutations that make cancerous tumors progress!

-We have an aversion to the word “diet”.
-It implies nothing but negatives to all of us.
-It implies that we are forcing ourselves to adhere to some sort of unpleasant, restrictive, dull eating regimen that’s going to mean major sacrifices and doing without the foods we love.
+We have an aversion to the word “diet”, because it implies adherence to some kind of unpleasant, restrictive, dull eating regimen that’s going to mean major sacrifices and doing without the foods we love.
 Worst of all, it implies something temporary.
 “OK, I’m going on this diet for a month to lose 10 pounds.”
-Of course, after that time is up, no matter how much weight you’ve lost, when you resume your usual eating habits, the weight will creep back.
+Of course, after that time is up, no matter how much weight you’ve lost, when you resume your usual eating habits the weight will creep back.

-A better approach is in terms of “Permanent Lifestyle Modification”- small changes you can make in your eating and exercise behavior that you are able to visualize yourself doing for the rest of your life.
+A better approach is “Permanent Lifestyle Modification”- small changes you can make in your eating and exercise behavior that you are able to visualize yourself doing for the rest of your life.

-Good health does not result from a self-punishing lifestyle, it results from a pattern of making intelligent eating (and exercise) decisions most of the time while giving oneself permission to cheat once in a while.
+Good health does not result from a self-punishing lifestyle in short bursts, it results from a pattern of making intelligent eating (and exercise) decisions most of the time while giving oneself permission to cheat once in a while.
 The two most important words in any weight loss regimen are “portion control”, i.e. “eat less”.
 It really is as simple as that.

 Don’t misunderstand.
-We will often give our patients printed “diet” information (for cholesterol, diabetes, etc.) and speak with them at length about appropriate eating behavior, but we emphasize that they are to use the printed diet only as a broad guideline.
-Our job is to teach our patients what they should do and why, not to give orders.
+We will often give our patients targeted “diet” information (for cholesterol, diabetes, etc.) and speak with them at length about appropriate eating behavior, but we encourage them to use the printed diet only as a guideline.

 Your “Lean Body Mass” (LBM) is the metabolically active part of you, consuming most of the energy, repairing the daily wear and tear on vital body structures, and replacing vital fluids and body chemicals – in short, doing all the work of living.
 By far the largest portion of your LBM is muscle.

 It’s what gives you a reason to eat.
-You want to preserve all of your lean muscle mass while also allowing time for its repair and rebuilding, so you must feed it, water it, exercise it, and be thankful for it.
+You want to preserve all of your lean muscle mass while also allowing time for its repair and rebuilding, so you must feed it, water it, exercise it, and rest it periodically.

 Diets alone simply won’t keep your weight down in the long run.
 If you don’t exercise regularly there is NO WAY you’re going to be able to keep the weight off!
 Period.
 If you want to become (and remain) fit, trim, and healthy, you must exercise regularly and intensely.

-As we grow older, all of us have a tendency to lose muscle mass just because we’re aging.
+As we grow older, all of us have a tendency to lose muscle.
 On top of that, most of us have sedentary lifestyles involving little or no real muscle work.
 If we were to put your arm in a cast for six weeks, you’d expect your muscles to shrink from disuse.
 Muscles all over your body react to lack of exercise the same way- they shrink.

-The only way to gain muscle mass is through regular “resistance” training, i.e. working out with machines or weights.
-If you are not willing to exercise regularly, there is no way you can achieve and maintain a low-fat body.
-As an added bonus, strength training also prevents disability and frailty, as the decades go by.
+The only way to fight this loss of muscle mass is through regular resistance training, i.e. working out with machines, weights, or even your own bodyweight.
+As an added bonus, strength training prevents disability and frailty, especially into your 70s and beyond.